iPay88 has previously written about 6 reasons why you should use Instagram for your business.

 Business owners who don’t have a company profile page on LinkedIn, are encouraged to have one.
 The question is why?

 Other than generating quality leads, you need to encourage your audience to make contact with your company.

 It will help your company to be perceived as more reputable and trustworthy.
-Below are some more reasons for you to have a business account on LinkedIn.
+Below are some more the importance of LinkedIn for business.

 1. Finding right & suitable job candidates